 The company has a dedicated support team on standby, and they also offer a comprehensive knowledge base that should cover most of the issues you might encounter during your use of PDF Complete.
 Make sure to go through the provided information if you encounter issues related to UI peculiarities, as there is a lot of information already available on topics that you might run into issues with.

-PDF Complete faces competition from many tools like Adobe Acrobat DC (opens in new tab), PDF Architect (opens in new tab), and more.
+PDF Complete faces competition from many tools like Adobe Acrobat DC, PDF Architect, and more.
 The program is aimed more at commercial users rather than individuals at home, though its low price could also make it attractive to the latter crowd as well.
 Make sure to check out the demo version before making a purchase, though also remember that it doesn’t showcase the full range of available features.

 PDF Complete is a more than adequate solution in its part of the market.
 It doesn’t take long to get used to, and it comes packed with lots of useful features that should satisfy the needs of most users on the market.
 The comprehensive knowledge base and responsive support push it even further in the charts, and as long as you’re comfortable with the slightly outdated look, this is a great application all around.